Household Support Fund scam alert - November 2024

 Financial assistance will be available for food, fuel, water and other essentials, and will be distributed via organisations within the county who become aware of those families that are in financial crisis.

-- Approximately £2.5m of the fund was used to enable the continued provision of food vouchers to eligible children over the half term break in May and over the Summer school holidays.
+- £2,250,000 continued provision of free school meals vouchers to eligible children over the school holidays.

-- Over £300,000 was provided to support food banks, community fridges and food clubs.
+- Over £300,000 continued support for food banks, community fridges and food clubs.
 Visit the Connect To Support Surrey website and search 'Food banks' for information on food banks in your area.

-- £435,000 funded advice services via Citizens Advice, to help ensure residents are maximising their income effectively.
+- £190,000 funded advice services via Citizens Advice, to help ensure residents have access to advice around maximising their income effectively.
 Their website can be found here Citizen's Advice.

 Check that you are maximising your finances